uzairali19/node_example/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Contact Form
+# Node Express Server

 > The project is a simple node module project just to see some node concepts and the setup behind it.
+Mainly focuses on Node, Express and Express router.

 # Built With: